AW14Saurabh/cubesat-adcs/Reaction Wheel Platform/Version 0.2/readme.txt

 Brushless Motor Driver is just some code put together to drive a 3-phase brushless motor.
-Works, but fails when speed is too high.
+Works, but fails when speed is too high. hallreader prints out voltage of hall sensors (make sure that the motor has enough power supplied to it)